Full-Time Studies (degree seekers)

-International prospective students can apply online for undergraduate programmes (Bachelor’s, state examination) directly in the application portal during the application period.
-The entire range of courses offered by the University of Freiburg and the application deadlines can be found in the degree programme finder.
-Applications are submitted by uploading documents.
-Please apply in the application portal and follow the instructions provided by the programme.
-The application portal is open from 1 June for the winter semester and from 1 December for the summer semester.
+International prospective students can apply for undergraduate programmes (bachelor, state examination) directly in the online application portal during the application period.
+All degree programmes offered by the University of Freiburg along with the application deadlines can be found in the degree programme finder.
+Submit your application by uploading your documents.
+Please use the application portal and follow the instructions provided by your chosen programme.
+The application portal opens on 1 June for the winter semester and on 1 December for the summer semester.
 A list of the required application documents can be found at the bottom of this page under ‘Checklists for applications’.

 The University of Freiburg offers free access to VisaFlow.

-VisaFlow is a web app designed to make it easier for international students to move to Germany and enroll at the University of Freiburg.
-The app provides detailed step-by-step instructions throughout the entire relocation process, helps users navigate the sometimes complex bureaucratic procedures, and ensures that no deadlines are missed.
-Free access can be activated with the code “UNIFREIBURG25.”
+VisaFlow is a web app designed to make it easier for international students to move to Germany and enrol at the University of Freiburg.
+The app provides detailed step-by-step instructions throughout the entire relocation process, helps you navigate the sometimes complex bureaucratic procedures, and ensures that no deadlines are missed.
+Use the code ‘UNIFREIBURG25’ to activate free access.

 Application information

-University entrance qualification refers to the level of general education required for enrolment at a university or other higher education institution in Germany.
-International applicants to undergraduate degree programmes (bachelor or state examination) at universities in Germany need to provide evidence that they possess the necessary qualification for higher education entrance just like German applicants.
-In Germany this qualification is generally the Abitur.
-A secondary school-leaving certificate earned in a European Union member state is generally accepted as university entrance qualification in Germany.
+The university entrance qualification refers to the level of general education required for enrolment at a university or other higher education institution in Germany.
+International applicants to undergraduate degree programmes (bachelor or state examination) at German universities must provide evidence that they have the necessary qualification for university entrance, just like German applicants.
+In Germany, this qualification is usually the Abitur.
+A secondary school-leaving certificate earned in a European Union member state is typically also accepted as a university entrance qualification in Germany.

-- Direct higher education entrance: International applicants whose secondary school-leaving certificate is equivalent to the German Abitur may apply directly for admission to a full degree programme in Germany.
-As a rule, this is also true of applicants who have already earned an initial degree (e.g., bachelor) from an accredited higher education institution abroad.
+- Direct university entrance: International applicants whose secondary school-leaving certificate is recognised as equivalent to the German Abitur may apply directly for a degree programme in Germany.
+This also generally applies to applicants who have already earned an initial degree (e.g., bachelor) from an accredited higher education institution abroad.

-- Direct subject-restricted higher education entrance: As a rule, international applicants whose secondary school-leaving certificate is recognized but does not qualify them for general higher education entrance but only for specific subjects or vocational areas may only select subjects from those areas (e.g., only humanities or only natural sciences).
-They may also apply directly for admission to a degree programme in any of those subjects.
-It is possible to have the restriction to specific subjects removed by passing the Delta Examination at the University of Mannheim.
-A passing score on the Delta Examination qualifies the applicant for admission to all bachelor’s programmes at the University of Freiburg.
-The Delta Examination is held each year in May.
+- Direct subject-restricted university entrance: International applicants whose secondary school-leaving certificate is recognised, but only for specific subjects or vocational areas (rather than general university studies), may generally only select subjects from those areas (e.g., only humanities or only natural sciences).
+They may also apply directly, but only for degree programmes in the recognised subject area.
+The subject restriction can be lifted if the applicant passes the Delta examination at the University of Mannheim.
+A successful Delta examination qualifies the applicant for admission to any bachelor’s degree programme at the University of Freiburg.
+The Delta examination is held each May.

-- Indirect higher education entrance: International applicants whose school-leaving certificate is not equivalent to the German Abitur may still have the opportunity to compensate for this.
-As a rule, there are two paths to indirect higher education entrance:
+- Indirect university entrance: International applicants whose school-leaving certificate is not recognised as equivalent to the German Abitur may compensate for this in one of two ways:

-- In addition to a secondary school-leaving certificate, the applicant must provide evidence of having attended an accredited higher education institution abroad.
-The necessary length of this period of study abroad depends on the type of the applicant’s school-leaving certificate.
+- In addition to a secondary school-leaving certificate, the applicant must provide evidence of having successfully attended an accredited higher education institution abroad.
+The required length of study depends on the type school-leaving certificate the applicant holds.

-- In addition to a secondary school-leaving certificate, the applicant must take a one-year preparatory course at a Studienkolleg in Germany and pass the Assessment Examination (see below under ‘Studienkolleg’ for more details).
+- In addition to a secondary school-leaving certificate, the applicant must take a one-year preparatory course at a Studienkolleg (preparatory college) in Germany and pass the assessment examination (for more details, see ‘Studienkolleg’ below).

-Both of these paths lead to subject-restricted higher education entrance qualification in Germany.
+Both of these routes lead to a subject-restricted university entrance qualification in Germany.
 The subject restriction depends on the subject the applicant studied abroad or their core course at the Studienkolleg.

-The basis for assessing international school-leaving certificates and degrees is the database of the Standing Conference of the Ministers of Education and Cultural Affairs (Anabin), which is administered by the Central Office for Foreign Education Systems (ZAB).
-International applicants can check for themselves on this database whether their school-leaving certificate or degree earned abroad is recognized in Germany.
+The basis for assessing international school-leaving certificates and degrees is the database of the Standing Conference of the Ministers of Education and Cultural Affairs (anabin), which is administered by the Central Office for Foreign Education (ZAB).
+International applicants can use this database to check whether their school-leaving certificate or degree earned abroad is recognised in Germany.

 Please note that we cannot assess your school-leaving certificate or degree until you have submitted your application to the University of Freiburg along with all necessary supporting documents.
-It is not possible to have your educational records assessed before applying.
+It is not possible to have your educational records assessed before submitting an application.

 You will need very good German language skills for a successful course of study in a bachelor’s or state examination programme.
-Except for the Bachelor of Liberal Arts and Sciences, the language of instruction in all undergraduate degree programmes is German.
+Aside from the Bachelor of Liberal Arts and Sciences, the language of instruction in all undergraduate degree programmes is German.

-To enrol in an undergraduate degree programme (bachelor or state examination) at the University of Freiburg, you need to submit one of the following language certificates:
+To enrol in an undergraduate degree programme (bachelor or state examination) at the University of Freiburg, you must submit one of the following language certificates:

 - Test Deutsch als Fremdsprache – TestDaF (Test of German as a Foreign Language) with a proficiency level of 4 or 5 (TDN 4 or 5) on all four parts.